JovaniPink/JovaniPink/README.md

 I'm a Data Analysts and Data Integration specialist living and working in the Greater Orlando area.
 I currently just finished an extensive UCF Data Analytics and Visualization Boot Camp and exploring new opportunities.

-Interests are data analysis and data engineering to drive us to better outcomes.
-Past experience in front-end development work, quality assurance code testing, data analytics and visualization.
-Driven to understand the ins and outs of a system and look at problems with healthy suspicion and curiosity collaborative environment.
-Believes that data analysis and clear communication can bring value to any company.

-Below is an outline of my work and failures:
+## Below is an outline of my work and failures ...

-## I’m currently working on ...

 ### MEASURED STUDIOS

-Posting thoughts, ideas, and resources on Data, Stats, & Product Development.
+Driven by design, data, and analytics in creating Minimum Viable Product sites and apps towards finding your idea’s market fit.

 ### DATA ENGINEERING